George Ezra brings TRNSMT to close after weekend of sunshine

 The Shotgun singer headlined a sold-out Sunday which also brought Scottish talent Lewis Capaldi and Emeli Sande to the main stage.

-Around 50,000 people have attended the festival each day, with many staying to hear Ezra play other hits including Barcelona and Paradise on the final night.
+Around 50,000 people have attended each day, with many staying to hear Ezra play other hits including Barcelona and Paradise on the final night before the festival finished with a fireworks display.

 Snow Patrol and Jess Glynne were in the original line-up for Sunday, but were replaced by Scottish pair Capaldi and Sande after pulling out in the weeks before.